aseif523/starter-academic/content/post/The-magic-of-Patching/index.md

 **plot_annotation()**

-Explanation: controls different aspects of the annotation and tagging
+Controls different aspects of the annotation and tagging

     patch_8<- pl.Syria + pl.Lebanon + plot_annotation('Refugees per Capita',
     caption = 'Shows the influx of refugees from Syria to Lebanon after the start of Syrian civil war ')